-Zelensky slams Canada over Russia-bound gas turbine
+Ukraine's Zelensky slams Canada

 “Strong sanctions mean it must hurt and harm Russia and [Russian President Vladimir] Putin more than it does our economy,” Habeck told Bloomberg last week.
 “Therefore, I ask for understanding that we have to take this turbine excuse away from Putin.”

-On Monday, Ottawa greenlighted the return of the turbine.
+On Monday, Ottawa gave the greenlight for the return of the turbine.
 “Canada will grant a time-limited and revocable permit to Siemens Canada to allow the return of repaired Nord Stream 1 turbines to Germany,” Natural Resources Minister Jonathan Wilkinson said.

 The US Department of State backed the move, saying that, “in the short term, the turbine will allow Germany and other European countries to replenish their gas reserves, increasing their energy security and resiliency and countering Russia’s efforts to weaponize energy.”